Recipes

 $spreadsheet->getActiveSheet()->mergeCells('A1:C3', Worksheet::MERGE_CELL_CONTENT_MERGE);

-Particularly when the merged cells contain formulae, the logic for this merge seems strange: walking through the merge range, each cell is calculated in turn, and appended to the "master" cell, then it is emptied, so any subsequent calculations that reference the cell see an empty cell, not the pre-merge value.
+Particularly when the merged cells contain formulas, the logic for this merge seems strange: walking through the merge range, each cell is calculated in turn, and appended to the "master" cell, then it is emptied, so any subsequent calculations that reference the cell see an empty cell, not the pre-merge value.
 For example, suppose our spreadsheet contains

 12-01-MergeCells-Options-2.png